27 Apr Parlour by night: theatre at the Chef’s Table

 To clarify, I was across the room from the Chef’s Table but I could catch a glimpse of what was going on through the porthole, and I could see that the five friends were having a lot of fun.
 Instead, I was eating my plate of home-smoked salmon with soda bread and Lancashire butter, accompanied by a glass of canal-foraged elderflower cordial.

-Kensal’s chef, performer, storyteller
+Parlour in Kensal’s chef, performer, storyteller

 Let me tell you the story of the Chef’s Table at Parlour.
 It’s at table number 86, by the kitchen, with seating for eight.
 It’s a one-man show.
 Welcome…. chef, performer and storyteller, Jesse Dunford Wood, also the name behind Parlour.

 Stories are important as they give our world meaning, and we as human beings need that.
 “After nourishment, shelter and companionship, stories are the thing we need most in the world,” said British writer Philip Pullman.

 Story telling is about performance.
 As Professor Charles Spence, the author of Gastrophysics, who has worked with Jesse, writes in his newly published book: “Restaurants are becoming stages; the waiters and chefs at some of the world’s top establishments are increasingly playing the role of actors and magicians.”